 The Indeavor Solution

-Without a centralized system like Workloud, oil and gas companies are at a high risk of not being compliant with these specific rules; alternatively, they will spend a lot of time internally trying to manage them.
-Workoud is your safety net because it automates compliance coverage – union, local, state, federal, and fatigue.
+Without a centralized system like Indeavor, oil and gas companies are at a high risk of not being compliant with these specific rules; alternatively, they will spend a lot of time internally trying to manage them.
+Indeavor is your safety net because it automates compliance coverage – union, local, state, federal, and fatigue.